 This article explores basic business planning ideas that you should keep in mind as you are starting or continuing your business.
 It is intended to provoke deeper thoughts for you and your executive team.
 From business continuity, to free coffee and free WiFi, we’ll look into ideas that are important to businesses… and to customers.

 How does your company deal with Business Continuity?
 Business continuity planning is almost always a difficult endeavor, but it doesn’t have to be expensive.
 Business continuity planning for small businesses sometimes feels even more difficult.
 Before discounting the idea of planning for disaster, realize that sometimes changing small practices can make significant impacts on continuing your business during adverse situations.
 In the case of one of our Home Health Agency customers, the strategy is to put as much computing power “in the cloud” as quickly as possible, reducing our Recovery Time Objective to near zero.

-See this article for more information on Business Continuity.
+See this article for more information on Business Continuity and resiliency planning.

 Physical security is more than just a lock on the door or a guard at the gate.
 Many times the first consideration is cameras — the thought is that if we deploy a large network of cameras, then our site will be physically secure.
 But truly, when it comes to security solutions, cameras (or at least cameras alone) are simply not the best practice.

 Cameras and photo evidence

 They say that pictures are worth a thousand words, and this is true in forensic analysis.
 Capturing a photograph of the bad guy in action will go a long way in identifying and catching a thief.
 But as many law enforcement agents will advise, cameras don’t do much to stop a thief.